Hero Background

 Selling Melbourne property

-According to Domain's latest figures, auction clearance rates in Melbourne have been holding strong since the market recovery, regularly sitting at or above 65 per cent.
+According to Domain's latest figures, auction clearance rates in Melbourne are at lower levels and look to be favouring buyers, regularly sitting around or below 60 per cent.
 Melbourne Days On Market (DOM) has pushed higher and is currently above the average national level.

 Melbourne property investment